discordeno/discordeno/site/docs/nodejs/CommandHandler/create-command.md

 One of the most important features we wanted in our template, was that you can use the same code for handling `slash commands` and `message based commands`.

-This can be done by saving the static class in the command cache and creating a constructor and passing the wished data.
+This can be done by saving the static class in the command cache and creating a constructor and passing the desired data.
 Moreover the `BaseCommand` is extended with the `Response Command` class.
 So you can take advantage of functions such as `.reply()`